-Points are given when a take-back systems from producer of building products/materials is used in the construction phase of the building.
-The take-back system must ensure that used or excess materials are either reused or recycled by the producer.
+Up to 2 points are given when a take-back systems from producer of building products/materials is used in the construction phase of the building.
+The take-back system must ensure that used material, scraps or cut-off are either reused or recycled by the producer.